 What kind of bread is good with spinach dip?

-I personally like to use sliced french bread, but other popular types are Hawaiian (for a sweet and savory mix) and sourdough.
-You can also use all sorts of crackers or pretzels for this dip.
+I personally like to use sliced French bread (both fresh or toasted) but other popular types are crostini, pita bread, naan, sourdough, or even Hawaiian (for a sweet and savory mix).

 Plus, this method is ideal for a party, because if the dip ever gets too cold you can pop it back in the oven for 5 minutes to bring it back to melted cheesy goodness.